-- Perlane is a hyaluronic acid-based dermal filler that’s been used on the market for the treatment of wrinkles since 2000.
+- Perlane is a hyaluronic acid-based dermal filler that’s been available for the treatment of wrinkles since 2000.
 Perlane-L, a form of Perlane that contains lidocaine, was renamed Restylane Lyft 15 years later.

 - Both Perlane and Restylane Lyft contain hyaluronic acid.
 This active ingredient fights wrinkles by creating volume to produce smoother skin.